kanwren/augustus/README.md

 }
 ```

-Many schemas for Javascript's primitive types are exposed:
+The following schemas for TypeScript's/JavaScript's primitive types are exposed:

 * `string`: `aString`
 * `number`: `aNumber`